 As string quartet in residence at fortyfivedownstairs, Flinders Quartet open the doors to its rehearsal room three time a year, giving the public a window in on the creative process.

 Everyone is invited to be part of these rare and intriguing events.
 Check the calendar for details of the next open rehearsal.

-Commencing in 2016 and as a way of providing students and amateur musicians the chance to perform in a professional setting, Flinders Quartet has invited ensembles from Victorian College of the Arts Secondary School, Monash University, Victorian Amateur Chamber Music Society and Resonance String Quartet to perform before their Collins Street Baptist Church lunchtime concerts.
+Commencing in 2016 and as a way of providing students and amateur musicians the chance to perform in a professional setting, Flinders Quartet has invited ensembles from Victorian College of the Arts Secondary School, Monash University, Victorian Amateur Chamber Music Society and Yarra Valley Grammar to perform before their Collins Street Baptist Church lunchtime concerts.
 This project also involves open workshops with the students prior to their concert.
 If you have an ensemble that wishes to be considered for this project in the future, please email us.

 SCHOOLS CONCERTS & WORKSHOPS

 Flinders Quartet perform concerts and workshops for students of all ages and can work to highlight specific aspects of a curriculum.
 In particular, Flinders can work with VCE students on their group music and any work in arranging music for string instruments.

 Flinders Quartet can present concerts to primary or secondary age children.